elgohr-update/jkim222383-seismophobia/README.md

 output: html_document
 ---

-## Dataset
+## About

+The damage that earthquakes cause can leave people without food, water, and shelter.
+Being prepared for an earthquake before it happens can make living through the immediate aftermath less traumatic (Paton, Mcclure, and Buergelt (2006)).
+Having insurance that covers the damage caused by earthquakes may reduce the uncertainty and fear that the threat of earthquakes creates.
+People who are afraid of earthquakes represent a group of potential clients for companies selling earthquake preparedness products and insurance.
+It has been demonstrated that people who are more concerned about earthquakes are more likely to have taken preparatory measures, such as owning a preparedness kit (Dooley et al. 1992).

+We aim to predict groups in the population that are afraid of earthquakes and thus are target demographics for advertising.
+If a machine learning algorithm can identify these groups it enables companies to build a marketing strategy based on this information.

 We'll be working with the San Andreas Earthquake data set from [`fivethirtyeight`](https://github.com/fivethirtyeight/data/tree/master/san-andreas) which collected people's relative fear of earthquakes along with other demographic attributes such as age, gender, household income and region.

-## Purpose

 We aim to determine a model for predicting a person's fear of earthquakes, given demographic features about that person.
-We will investigate a binary classifier, that can predict if a person has fear about earthquakes (seismophobia) given their prior experience with earthquakes and demographic attributes.
+We will investigate a binary classifier that can predict if a person has fear about earthquakes (seismophobia) given their prior experience with earthquakes and demographic attributes.

 ## Report

-The final report can be found [here](https://github.com/UBC-MDS/seismophobia/blob/main/doc/seismophobia_report.md).
+The final report can be found [here](https://htmlpreview.github.io/UBC-MDS/seismophobia/blob/main/doc/seismophobia_report.html).

 ## Environment Setup